tspoon1/restock/README.md

-## The Project
+## Restock.io
-An application that aims to help users stay up to date on the prices/ availability of the products they are looking for.
+The application that aims to help users stay up to date on the prices/availability of the products they are looking for.
 Given uncertain times such as now, where COVID-19 has forced the supply of certain key products to change in price or become unavailable, there is a high demand for the updating of key product price and availability data.
 Our application aims to keep users informed on what is happening with their key products in a friendly and easy manner.
 Say goodbye to checking Amazon 24/7 for toilet paper :)

 ## Prerequisites: